 The FM Controls Screen allows a user to setup audio inputs and FM settings.
-As fun as fooling around with the smallest screwdriver you own in the back of a dark rack sounds, all of these settings can be done from the front touch screen, as seen in the sample screen below:
+As fun as fooling around with the smallest screwdriver you own in the back of a dark rack sounds, all of these settings can be done from the front touch screen.